apache/druid/docs/content/ingestion/tasks.md

 # Tasks Overview

-Tasks are run on MiddleManagers and always operate on a single data source.
+Apache Druid (incubating) tasks are run on MiddleManagers and always operate on a single data source.

 Tasks are submitted using POST requests to the Overlord.
 Please see [Overlord Task API](../operations/api-reference.html#overlord-tasks) for API details.